szhorvat/IGraphM/Development.md

 ##### igraph

-Clone the master branch of [the igraph repository](https://github.com/igraph/igraph). igraph 0.8 is required (0.7.1 is not compatible).
+Clone [this fork of the igraph](https://github.com/szhorvat/igraph) and check out the `IGraphM` branch.
+This fork is identical to the main igraph repository, except for a few small occasional patches that IGraph/M may depend on.
 Compile as follows:

     export CPPFLAGS=-I$HOME/local LDFLAGS=-L$HOME/local
     ./bootstrap.sh